dancer1325/jest/docs/MockFunctionAPI.md

 ### `jest.mocked(source, options?)`

-The `mocked()` helper method wraps types of the `source` object and its deep nested members with type definitions of Jest mock function.
-You can pass `{shallow: true}` as the `options` argument to disable the deeply mocked behavior.
+The `mocked()` helper method wraps types of the `source` object and its deep nested members with type definitions of Jest mock function
+* You can pass `{shallow: true}` as the `options` argument to disable the deeply mocked behavior.

 Returns the `source` object.